klevstad/CryptDB_Docker/README.md

 http://docs.docker.com/v1.8/installation/

 ###### This setup is for Linux.
-For OS X install use Docker Toolbox and skip the sudo part of the commands.
+For OS X, install Docker Toolbox and skip the sudo part of the commands.

 ##### 2. Create a folder, clone project and navigate to folder containing the Dockerfile